MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Power Graphs

-To show that the even numbers of $D_n$ do not satisfy $\odd{x}$, we first observe that in any power clique other than the odd clique, since the numbers in the clique are of the form $2^k \cdot (2r + 1)$ for fixed $k$, the difference between any two numbers in the clique is at least $2^{k+1}$, which is at least 4 since $k \ge 1$.
-Suppose now that $\odd{x}$ is true for an even $x$, witnessed by $y,z,w$.
-We have the following two cases. \begin{itemize} \item The edge between $x$ and $y$ is a clique edge.
+To show that the even numbers of $D_n$ do not satisfy $\odd{x}$, first observe that in any power clique other than the odd clique, since the numbers in the clique are of the form $2^k \cdot (2r + 1)$ for fixed $k$, the difference between any two numbers in the clique is at least $2^{k+1}$, which is at least $4$ since $k \ge 1$.
+Suppose now that $x$ is an even number in $D_n$ and $x,y,z$ form a $3$-clique.
+We argue that any $w$ that is adjacent to both $x$ and $y$ must also be adjacent to $z$ showing that $\odd{x}$ is not satisfied.
+Consider the two cases:

+\begin{itemize} \item The edge between $x$ and $y$ is a clique edge.
 Then $|x - y| \ge 4$.
 If $z$ is in a different power clique, then $|x - z| = 1$ and $|z - y| = 1$, whereby $|x - y| \leq 2$ -- a contradiction.
-Thus $z$ is in the same power clique as $x$ and $y$.
-By the same argument, $w$ is the same power clique as $x$ and $y$, so there is a clique edge $z-w$, giving a contradiction. \item The edge between $x$ and $y$ is a path edge.
-Then $|x - y| = 1$.
-If $z$ is in the same power clique as $x$, then $|x - z| \ge 4$ and $|y - z| = 1$, which is a contradiction.
-Thus $z$ is in the same power clique as $y$, since otherwise $|y - z| = 1$ and $|x - z| = 1$ which is inconsistent with $|x - y| = 1$.
-By the same argument, $w$ is in the same clique as $y$, so there is a clique edge $z-w$, giving a contradiction. \end{itemize}
+Thus $z$ is in the same power clique as~$x$ and $y$.
+By the same argument, $w$ is the same power clique as $x$ and~$y$, so there is a clique edge $z-w$.

+\item The edge between $x$ and $y$ is a path edge and so $|x - y| = 1$.
+Then the edges from $z$ to $x$ and $y$ cannot both be path edges, as you cannot have a triangle of such edges.
+So, one of them is a clique edge.
+If $z$ is in the same power clique as $x$, then $|x - z| \ge 4$ and $|y - z| = 1$, which is a contradiction, so $z$ must be in the same power clique as $y$.
+By the same argument, $w$ is in the same clique as $y$, so there is a clique edge $z-w$. \end{itemize}

 \begin{remark} The formula $\odd{x}$ is central to our construction below and we assume henceforth that $n \ge 9$. \end{remark}